ekspla/xoss_sync/README.md

 chip)/Intel Wireless (v5.1), Python-3.8.6/3.12.6 and Bleak-0.22.2.

 **The Micropython (MPY) version** (```mpy_xoss_sync.py```) was tested with MPY-1.23.0/1.24.0-preview on ESP32-WROOM-32E/ESP32-S3-WROOM-1, SD card, and aioble.
-With a bit of modification (change path to /sd), this code was also tested with a unix build of MPY-1.23.0(+ [PR#14006](https://github.com/micropython/micropython/pull/14006))/aioble on PC-Linux-x64 and TPLink UB400.
+After a bit of modification (change the path to /sd), this code was also tested with a unix-build of MPY-1.23.0(+
+[PR#14006](https://github.com/micropython/micropython/pull/14006))/aioble on PC-Linux-x64 and TPLink UB400.

 ## Features
-This script allows you to:
+These scripts allow you to:

 - Obtain a list of data files on your device
 - Download data (in FIT fromat) from your device